VolContract Futures, VolX Indices, VolX Stats,

 Spreadsheets

-VolContract Futures
+RealVol Futures

-VolX Indices
+RealVol Indices

 RealVol (RVOL)

-The flagship index of the group is RealVol: The VolX Index of Historical Realized Vol. There are three backward-looking time frames: one month, or 21 trading days — 1RVOL; three months, or 63 trading days — 3RVOL; and 12 months, 252 trading days, or one year, of data — 12RVOL.
+The flagship index of the group is RealVol: The RealVol Index of Historical Realized Vol. There are three backward-looking time frames: one month, or 21 trading days — 1RVOL; three months, or 63 trading days — 3RVOL; and 12 months, 252 trading days, or one year, of data — 12RVOL.

-These reference indices are updated once daily, after the close, and thus provide continual moving averages of the historical realized volatility of the underlying asset over the three designated time frames.
+These reference indices are updated once daily, after the close, and thus provide continual moving averages of the realized volatility of the underlying asset over the three designated time frames.

 RealVol of Vol (RVOV)

 Of course, volatility itself, like any other asset, displays a volatility of its own value or price.
-The VolX Index of RealVol of Vol, or RVOV, is designed to measure this volatility of volatility, once again, over three backward-looking time frames: one month, or 21 trading days — 1RVOV; three months, or 63 trading days — 3RVOV; and 12 months, 252 days, or one year, of data — 12RVOV.
+The RealVol Index of RealVol of Vol, or RVOV, is designed to measure this volatility of volatility, once again, over three backward-looking time frames: one month, or 21 trading days — 1RVOV; three months, or 63 trading days — 3RVOV; and 12 months, 252 days, or one year, of data — 12RVOV.

-As was the case for their RVOL counterparts, these RVOV reference indices are updated once daily, after the close, and thus are continual moving averages of the historical realized volatility of volatility of the underlying asset over the three designated time frames.
+As was the case for their RVOL counterparts, these RVOV reference indices are updated once daily, after the close, and thus are continual moving averages of the realized volatility of volatility of the underlying asset over the three designated time frames.

 FVOL

-We also provide the VolX indices of Forecast Realized Volatility, or FVOLs, as well.
-While the previous two indices were backward-looking, this third VolX Index, FVOL, looks to the future.
+We also provide the RealVol Indices of forecast realized volatility, or FVOLs, as well.
+While the previous two indices were backward-looking, this third RealVol Index, FVOL, looks to the future.
 Our Index of Forecast Vol is calculated by the Volatility Institute of the NYU Stern School of Business, which is headed by Nobel laureate Robert Engle.
 Using a modification of professor Engle's pioneering GARCH volatility-forecasting methodologies, The Volatility Institute disseminates three indices that attempt to forecast realized volatility for the three time frames upon which the VolX Historical Indices are based.

 VolX Stats